TopDevBeast53/helix-smart-contract/solana_anchor/README.md

 Solana NFT bridge system enables users to bridge NFTs on solana to binance network and vice versa.

-## Functionality
+## Main Functions

-- A manager can initialize bridge system by calling initialize method
+- Initialize: Admin can initialize the state  variable by calling this function.
-- A user can bridge his NFT holding on solana to binance network
+- TransferIn: User can bridge owned NFT from Solana to Binance network.
-- Contribute a UI for admin to manage the program owned NFTs
+- TransferOut: Admin will transfer NFTs ownership back to the user which are bridged from Binance

 ## Installation